Koblenz

-It ranks in population behind Mainz and Ludwigshafen am Rhein to be the third-largest city in Rhineland-Palatinate.
-Its usual-residents' population is 112,000 (as at 2015).
+The city ranks as the third-largest city by population in Rhineland-Palatinate, behind Mainz and Ludwigshafen am Rhein, with 115,298 residents (as of 2023).
 Koblenz lies in a narrow flood plain between high hill ranges, some reaching mountainous height, and is served by an express rail and autobahn network.
 It is part of the populous Rhineland.

 Name

 Historic spellings include Covelenz, Coblenz, and Cobelenz.

-In local dialect the name is as the first historic spelling indicates, in German orthography, Kowelenz.
+In local dialect the name is as the first historic spelling indicates, in German orthography, Latscho Kowelenz.

 History

 Ancient era

-Around 1000 BC, early fortifications were erected on the Festung Ehrenbreitstein hill on the opposite side of the Moselle.
+Around 1000 BC, early fortifications were erected on the Festung Ehrenbreitstein hill on the opposite side of the Rhine.
 In 55 BC, Roman troops commanded by Julius Caesar reached the Rhine and built a bridge between Koblenz and Andernach.
-About 9 BC, the "Castellum apud Confluentes", was one of the military posts established by Drusus.
+About 9 BC, the Castellum apud Confluentes was one of the military posts established by Drusus.

 Remains of a large bridge built in 49 AD by the Romans are still visible.
 The Romans built two forts as protection for the bridge, one in 9 AD and another in the 2nd century, the latter being destroyed by the Franks in 259.
 North of Koblenz was a temple of Mercury and Rosmerta (a Gallo-Roman deity), which remained in use up to the 5th century.